 The College is committed to campus security that prevents or at least reduces crime.
 Close attention is paid to campus lighting and building security.
-The College employs Winnebago Security to provide campus surveillance and response on nights and weekends including the checking for unlocked or blocked open doors, roaming parking lots, escorting students between buildings, building lock ups and responding to calls.
+The College employs campus security to provide campus surveillance and response on nights and weekends including the checking for unlocked or blocked open doors, roaming parking lots, escorting students between buildings, building lock ups and responding to calls and behavior related problems.
+In addition, the college has installed 14 cameras on campus in academic, common area, parking lot and residence hall areas to help with surveillance of campus.